AmandaErnar/AmandaErnar.com/src/routes/writing/jasmine.md

 ---

-I’ve always hated jazz.
+“It’s always cruel, when someone you love becomes not but a memory,” whispers the skinny, gray-haired woman sitting by me.
+She’s talking to her husband, male friend, something of the sort.
+I’m blearily picking up fragments of their conversation.
+She’s wearing an expensive, ruddy cocktail dress, I notice, reminding myself of my burning hatred for jazz.

-I own a jazz bar in the dead of Chicago, several blocks down from the pier.
+I happen to own the jazz bar we’re in, situated in the dead of Chicago, several blocks down from the pier.
 It isn’t well-known or anything.
 Sleepless and bored, I walk in at around midnight.
+Something new seems to transpire there each evening.

 My head hangs over a pallid countertop as headache-inducing lights flash in the background.
-I realize it’s getting late, gazing dreamily out the only window in the room.
+I realize it’s getting late, gazing sleepily out the only window in the room.
 There aren’t any stars tonight, just clouds.
 Exhaust weaving the city and the sky together.

 The pianist up front is a skinny, long-fingered man battering the piano with his hands, his head bobbing with the inept music.
 The audience seems to be enjoying it.
 Afterward, his bow is followed by a round of eager, rattling applause.

-My eyes shut as I try to remember a time before I joined my family in Chicago.
-Before opening this ridiculous cabaret, back when I was studying to become a pianist, up there with Horowitz and Rubinstein, performing Rachmaninoff and Scriabin and Chopin at concert halls all over the world.
+My eyes shut as I try to remember a time before I joined my family in Chicago, back when I was studying to become a world-renowned piano soloist, performing the works of Scriabin and Chopin at concert halls jeweling Europe.
+Australia.
+Asia.

-Of course, as do countless other dreams, it fell apart.
+Of course, as do countless other dreams, everything fell apart.

 I let my thoughts drift and marinate in the scenery—the queer murmuring of voices, the clinking of glasses, the obnoxious, airy trills and peeps of a clarinet.